I’m a loyal guy.

-Hmm, getting warmer.
+Hmmm, getting warmer.
 But still, skeptical I was.

-Finally it was my turn.
+My turn finally.
 As David starting trimming the sides, I mentioned to him that I have a daughter, he replied “Oh that’s lovely, too bad I can never have a kid”.

 You don’t say!